noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

   - Customer Managed Policies
     - user created and enables precise control over permissions applied to entities
     - should be preferred over Managed policies
+- internal vs external accounts
+  - within an account: you need a service control policy AND an IAM policy OR a resource-based policy
+  - Across accounts: you need a service control policy AND an IAM policy AND a resource-based policy.

+#### Grants

+- primarily used to grant access

-#### Identity-Based Policy
+##### Identity-Based Policy

-- policies attached to an IAM identity and defines their permissions
+- policies attached to an Identiy
-- IAM evaluates these policies when a principal makes a request
+- identity: user, group or role

-#### resource-based policies
+##### resource-based policies

-- inline policies that are attached to AWS resources to grant/deny access to a user/account
+- inline policies that are attached to AWS resources to grant/deny access to an Identity/account
-- determines who is allowed into a service boundary, i.e. grant service A access to service B
+- determines who is allowed into a service boundary
 - trump identity based policies
+- the principal policy element is required

+##### Access Control Lists (ACLs)

+- control which principals in other accounts can access the S3 bucket/objects to which the ACL is attached
-- grant permissions to the principal that is specified in the policy; hence, the principal policy element is required.
+  - cross-account permissions policies that grant permissions to the specified principal
+  - ACLs cannot grant permissions to entities within the same account.
+- similar to resource-based policies although they are the only policy type that does not use the JSON policy document structure

+#### Guardrails

+- primarily used to restrict access

-#### IAM Permissions Boundaries
+##### IAM Permissions Boundaries

 - sets the maximum permissions that an identity-based policy can grant to an IAM identity

-#### AWS Organizations Service Control Policies (SCPs)
+##### AWS Organizations Service Control Policies (SCPs)

+- specify the maximum permissions for an account, or a group of accounts, called an organizational unit (OU).
-- restricts permissions for entities in an account, including the root user
+- restricts permissions for entities the an account, including the root user

-#### Access Control Lists (ACLs)
+- If you enable all features in an organization, then you can apply SCPs to any or all of your accounts

-#### Session Policies
+##### Session Policies

-- inline permissions that users which users pass when they assume a role
+- inline permissions policy that users pass in the session when they assume the role
+  - Restricts/limits permissions for assumed roles and federated users
+- the intersection of the identity-based policies for the IAM entity (user or role) used to create the session and the session policies
+  - can also come from a resource-based policy

+### Access Points

+- every action taken against an AWS account occurs through an API endpoint
+- this allows for comprehensive monitoring and control of in/outbound network traffic
+- No matter the means used to access AWS
+  - each API request is authenticated and authorized via IAM
+  - recorded by AWS CloudTrail as it crosses the AWS API interface
+  - All of the API endpoints support HTTPS and use TLS encryption

 ## integrations